Why Passing an Aviation SMS Audit Is Critical

 After understanding the SMS requirements for your organization, budget sufficient time to train managers and employees according to their role in the SMS program.
 Make sure this training is well documented, especially the initial SMS training.

 Initial SMS training is required.
-There is also mentioning of recurrent SMS training, but never have I seen a specific time interval for recurrent SMS training.
+There is also mention of recurrent SMS training, but never have I seen a specific time interval for recurrent SMS training.
 Depending on the safety duties and responsibilities of the employee, this interval may logically range from 12-18 months for managers and 24-30 months for other employees.

 Don't be complacent with SMS requirements.
 They may change.
 As time passes, focus on achieving best practices for each of the elements in the four pillars of an ICAO compliant SMS program.